 The reason for a laminectomy is chronic middle back pain, lower back pain or sciatica symptoms.
 Boney outgrowths put pressure on your spinal cord or nerves, and the surgery removes the offending bone to free your spinal cord of the impingement.
 When you have failed back surgery syndrome, you still feel back pain and radiating pain down your legs after the surgery.

-If you’ve had the surgery, but still suffer from chronic lower back or leg pain, you may have post-laminectomy syndrome.
+but still suffer from chronic lower back or leg pain, you may have post-laminectomy syndrome.
 Any type of chronic severe pain can be debilitating, but back pain is especially difficult because it seems like you can’t do anything to alleviate the pain.
 The symptoms of failed back surgery syndrome may mimic those of other conditions, such as:

 Just because you’re still feeling back pain after your back surgery, that doesn’t mean your surgeon did a poor job or made a mistake.
 With their years of experience, back surgeons rarely fail to perform their duties with skill.
 The surgery reduces pain in more than two-thirds of those undergoing the procedure.
 There are other reasons for the post-surgery pain, including:

 Failed back surgery means that the procedure didn’t have the intended result.
 You’re still in pain.
 You need to see a New York City pain specialist for an accurate diagnosis.
 Often, a thorough examination and medical history can tell your doctor quite a bit.
 But your physician may want to take more x-rays, CT scans or MRIs to be certain.

 Back surgery is rarely a first option for resolving back pain.
 Before you had your surgery, you likely tried more conservative treatments.
 Now that you’re back in pain, you may have to go through the same cycle for post-laminectomy syndrome treatment, including: